pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 - source scanning (`blob-source-scan-template`)
 - image scanning (`private-image-scan-template`)

-You can install the Grype ScanTemplates, in the namespace that you are writing the workload to, with Namespace Provisioner.
+You can install the Grype ScanTemplates in the namespace that you are writing the workload to with Namespace Provisioner.
 See [Manage a List of developer namespaces](../namespace-provisioner/provision-developer-ns.hbs.md).